PierreSenellart/provsql/doc/source/user/casestudy4.rst

    It was current as of early 2026 and does not reflect subsequent political appointments.

-The Scenario
+The scenario
 ------------

 A database records which person held which governmental position and when.
 Each row has a ``validity`` column of type ``tstzmultirange`` that describes the time intervals during which the fact was true.
-Your tasks:
+We will:

-* find the full history of a person's positions,
+* reconstruct the full history of a person's positions,
-* see who held a given role at a specific date,
+* snapshot the government as it stood on a given date,
-* track all versions of a position through time,
+* list everyone who served during a window of time, and
 * fire an official and then undo that action.

 Setup
 -----